-We’re never spared the image a rock-hard pack of abs.
+We’re never spared the image of a nice rock-hard pack of abs.
 But while we’re busy being shamed for not having them, we’re never told about how flab can have a big impact on your health.
 While belly fat may seem like more of a nuisance than a danger, this external marker is most likely the beacon of more serious internal, metabolic imbalances.

 Here’s some information that will help you get a handle on your belly fat.